spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/glue-api/glue-api-product-image-sets-feature-integration.md

 ---
-title: Glue API - Product image sets feature integration
+title: Glue API - Product Image Sets feature integration
 description: This guide will navigate you through the process of installing and configuring the Product Image Sets API feature in Spryker OS.
 last_updated: Jun 16, 2021
 template: feature-integration-guide-template